hoangduytran/blender-manual/manual/editors/uv/introduction.rst

 to match its shape, glue the poster to the box, and finally reassemble the box.
 You now have a 3D box textured with a 2D image.

-A UV map describes how the box is cut up, and how it's laid out on the poster.
+A UV map thus describes how the mesh's faces are laid out on the texture.
-You have complete freedom in how to do this: if you wanted to, you could cut each individual side of the box and position, rotate, scale, and even skew it on the poster independently of the other sides.
+You have complete freedom in how to do this: if you wanted to, you could cut each face loose and position, rotate, scale, and even skew it on the texture independently of the others.
+What's more, faces can overlap in the UV map, making them share the same part of the texture.

 Example